-Karweck earned four monograms and tallied 60 goals and 30 assists in 52 games during his playing career at Notre Dame.
+Karweck earned four monograms (2003-06) and tallied 60 goals and 30 assists in 52 games during his playing career at Notre Dame.
 He received first team all-Great Western Lacrosse League honors as a senior after copping second-team accolades during his junior campaign.
-Karweck served as one of the senior captains during his final season.
 He graduated with a degree in psychology from Notre Dame's College of Arts and Letters.

 After graduating from Notre Dame, Karweck competed professionally in England for one season with the Sheffield Steelers in the English Lacrosse Premiership.
 The Steelers captured the 2006 Bath Eights Tournament Championship.
 While in England, he also served as a men's lacrosse coach at Sheffield University, and taught lacrosse in the surrounding area for the English Lacrosse Association.

 He returned to the United States and played two seasons for the Chicago Machine in Major League Lacrosse.